OneJoseph/termux-alpine/README.md

 Open [Termux] app, copy and paste the following command in Termux.

-Note: Required to install `git` and `ncurses-utils`, skip if already installed!
+Note: Required to install `wget` and `ncurses-utils`, skip if already installed!

 ```sh
 pkg install wget